 - moving oversized binaries out of ordinary Git history

 Once you do that, old commit IDs are no longer valid because the trees changed, the commits changed, and therefore the history graph changed.
+This is the same rule as rebase, just at repository scale, and the consequences include:

 - every branch and tag may need rewriting